One man's dream of a little theater in the woods took flight.

 In 1998, the BHP was awarded a National Endowment for the Arts grant to form a children's theatre company.
 Founded in 1999, the Children's Theatre Company of South Dakota (CTCSD) was created to address two serious voids in the arts in South Dakota: first, to provide access to quality theatre experiences to rural Midwestern communities and second, to provide professional work opportunities for performing artists.

-In 2010 the company was renamed Dakota Players and became and an independent company.
+In 2010 the company was renamed Dakota Players and became an independent company.
 In 2015, the company reunited with the Black Hills Playhouse with the goal of extending its mission activities throughout the region.
 Through Dakota Players, the BHP serves children and adults in South Dakota, Nebraska, North Dakota, Iowa, and Minnesota through providing touring theatre programs, camps, and workshops.

 Through a long-standing partnership, the University of South Dakota provides the salary and benefits of the Executive Director, makes technical equipment available to enhance production values, and promotes the BHP to students as a professional training opportunity.
 In return, the BHP promotes USD, provides intensive theatre training for students and professional theatre employment opportunities for select USD faculty each season.